-This course is intended to help you understand the wide range of legal issues relating to intellectual property, with a particular focus on copyright law.
+This half day course is intended to help you understand the wide range of legal issues relating to intellectual property, with a particular focus on copyright law.

 By the end of this course you will have a basic understanding of: